rsdoiel/antenna/planet.md

 ---

-## Hole-in-one sparks magic Maguire major start
+## Maguire shares lead after hole-in-one at Evian

 date: 2025-07-10, from: RTÉ News

-A superb hole-in-one was the memorable moment of Leona Maguire's opening round as she took the clubhouse lead at the Amundi Evian Championship in France.
+A superb hole-in-one was the memorable moment of Leona Maguire's opening round as she took a share of the lead at the Amundi Evian Championship in France.

 <br>